-A. We currently have one Sunday morning service at 9 a.m.
-It is an in-person service that is also livestreamed.
+A. We have Sunday morning services at 9 a.m. and 10:30 a.m.
+The 9 a.m. service is also livestreamed.
 We have children’s ministry for twos through 5th grade.
 Our middle school (6th–8th grades) meets at 9 a.m. in the Student Center.

 Q. Where do I park?

 A. We have two parking lots at the front (east, close to Colorado Blvd) and back (west side) of the church.
 Feel free to park in either one.
 The children’s entrance is closer to the west parking lot.
 There is handicapped parking at both locations.

 Q. What should I wear?

 A. Come as you are!
 People dress from suits to shorts.
 To give you some idea, the pastors will usually wear jeans and dress shirts.